-- The TOE claims PP conformance that includes the fax function.
-Therefore, the evaluated configuration includes a fax board as an optional feature of the MFP or TOE.
-Hence, the following configurations are out of the scope of this evaluation. - > Configurations without a fax board. - > Models containing a fax board as a standard feature (Characterized by the letter F at the end of the model name, such as iR-ADV C5255F. \Japanese market only) - The Identification and Authentication Function contained in the target of this evaluation does not apply to incoming print jobs.
-Although the protocol used in the submission of the print job contains an identification and authentication mechanism, that mechanism is out of the scope of this evaluation.
+- The Identification and Authentication Function contained in the target of this evaluation does not apply to incoming print jobs.
+Although the protocol used in the submission of the print job contains an identification and authentication mechanism, that mechanism is outside the scope of this evaluation.